-I am a senior postdoctoral fellow and lecturer at the University of Vienna (Faculty of Social Sciences, department of Political Science).
+I am assistant professor at the University of Vienna (Faculty of Social Sciences, department of Political Science).
 I am interested in vaccination policy and its role in Austrian politics as well as the broader EU context.
 This website provides regular updates on my research projects.
 Please get in touch if you are interested in any papers that are regrettably still behind a paywall, or if you are interested in exchanging teaching syllabi!
-Finally, this website also helps me distinguish myself from my many Doppelgängers out there (not-so-fun fact: I have erroneously received medical results, boarding passes, BBQ invites and casting invitations intended for Doppelgängers).

 Our workshop on “ignorance and non-knowledge” November 13 – 14, 2018 was a real highlight for me this year – and a great success with so many wonderful scholars from different disciplines and places.
 We will make the keynote by Linsey McGoey (Essex) available soon on the department’s webstream, Matthias Gross (Jena), Stefan Böschen (Aachen), and Ulrike Felt (Vienna).